-These guidelines were adapted from the guidelines that the BSA electronic publishing division has established for council web sites, as laid out in a October 23, 1998, memo from the Electronic Publishing Division Director.
+These guidelines were adapted from the guidelines that the BSA electronic publishing division has established for council websites, as laid out in an October 23, 1998, memo from the Electronic Publishing Division Director.

 The following guidelines were approved at the May 1999 National OA Committee meeting, and take effect immediately.
 They are being publicized starting at the 1999 National Leadership Summit.